aazhbd/ArtWeb/README.md

 The following steps are applicable in both Windows and Linux (*nix) platforms, while git, php etc., are installed and accessible in command line.

 * Step 1.
-The copy of ArtWebApp for your use can be obtained by making a clone from github.
+The copy of ArtWeb for your use can be obtained by making a clone from github.
 Assuming the git is installed the following command can be used:

 	```
 	$ git clone https://github.com/aazhbd/ArtWeb.git
 	```

-	This creates a folder named "ArtWebApp" which can be renamed to fit necessity.
+	This creates a folder named "ArtWeb" which can be renamed to fit necessity.

 * Step 2.
 The components for the framework has to be installed and/or updated through composer.
 Assuming PHP is installed in the commadline, the composer itself can be obtained by following command: